zoes-full-stack/portfolio/_includes/persisto.md

-Software Engineer and Data Scientist **@ Persisto Labs**
+**Software Developer and Data Scientist** at **Persisto Labs**

-- Item 1
-- Item 2
-- Item 3
-   - Sub item 1
-   - Sub item 2
-- Item 4
+- Developed various software modules with a stringent and well-documented Git workflow.
+- Worked on deploying these micro-services to Amazon Web Services.
+- Gained practical experience in Cloud infrastructure and deployment and React Native app development.
+- Created a chat-bot using Amazon Lex.

 {:.note title="August - October 2018"}